• Skip to primary navigation

 • Contact

-You are here: Home / Recipes / Main Dish / Easy Black Bean Vegetarian Enchiladas Verde
+You are here: Home / Recipes / Main Dishes / No Roll Black Bean Vegetarian Enchiladas Verde

 This post may contain affiliate links.
 Please read my affiliate policy.

-Easy Vegetarian Enchiladas Verde is a weeknight stovetop dinner with veggies like zucchini, corn and poblanos with black beans and green salsa verde.
+No-roll Vegetarian Enchiladas Verde is a weeknight stovetop dinner made in a skillet with veggies like zucchini, corn and poblanos with black beans and green salsa verde.
+Pan-fried corn tortilla strips make these no-roll enchiladas simple to pull together.
 Full of flavor, texture and a bit of Monterey jack cheese, cooking in one pan makes clean-up a snap!
-This recipe is vegetarian and easily gluten free.

 Vegetarian salsa verde enchiladas in a skillet with a spoon, ready for serving.

-Busy days call for easy dinners.
-While I love a more traditional enchilada recipe like these Cheesy Tofu Enchiladas, it’s just not going to happen during the work-week.
-When Mexican food cravings strike, stovetop enchiladas to the rescue!
+Busy days call for easy dinner recipes.
+While I love a more traditional enchilada recipe like these Cheesy Tofu Enchiladas, it’s just not going to happen during the work week.
+So, when Mexican food cravings strike, stovetop no-roll enchiladas to the rescue!
 Here’s why you’ll love this recipe:

-Similar to traditional vegetarian enchiladas with green enchilada sauce, however this recipe is deconstructed so it comes together quicker.
+Similar to traditional vegetarian enchiladas with green enchilada sauce, however, this recipe is no-roll so it comes together quickly.
+It’s one of my go-to recipes when in season.

 Ingredients for easy black bean enchiladas verde.